well-typed/hs-bindgen/manual/LowLevel/Usage/05-ParsingSelectingAndProgramSlicing.md

 > definitions.
 These declarations will be filtered out during selection.

 > [!NOTE]
-> Note that parse predicates match against header _paths_, and not just header
+> Parse predicates match against header _paths_, and not just header filenames.
-> filenames.
-The paths are determined by Clang, dependent on the C include path
+> The paths are determined by Clang, dependent on the C include path
 > directories.
 They may be absolute or relative.
 The manual section
-> [Includes](./Includes.md) describes how headers are resolved.
+> [Includes](./04-Includes.md) describes how headers are resolved.

-Parse predicates do not support matching on declaration names because names are only determined later in the translation process, in particular, after name mangling and resolving and applying binding specifications.
+Parse predicates do not support matching on declaration names because names are only determined later in the translation process; in particular, after name mangling and resolving and applying binding specifications.
 Use [_select predicates_](#select-predicates) to match on declaration names.

 > [!NOTE]
-> Note that path separators (forward slash on POSIX platforms and backslash on
+> Path separators (forward slash on POSIX platforms and backslash on Windows)
-> Windows) can be tricky when used in regular expressions.
+> can be tricky when used in regular expressions.

 ## Select predicates

-After parsing the declarations, the frontend of `hs-bindgen` sorts the parsed declarations, handles macros, [provides names to declarations](GeneratedNames.md) and resolves and applies [binding specifications](BindingSpecifications.md).
+After parsing the declarations, the frontend of `hs-bindgen` sorts the parsed declarations, handles macros, [provides names to declarations](../Translation/01-GeneratedNames.md) and resolves and applies [binding specifications](06-BindingSpecifications.md).
 Then, it matches a _select predicate_, further reducing the number of declarations to be translated.

 _Select predicates_ allow fine-grained control about which declarations to select for translation.
 For example, select predicates allow matching against